ConnorDeLeo/bendtech-automation/README.md

 Updated on `10/20/2023` with new features in `main.py` and an example of how to write the `.csv` point files.
 ### General
 Repository moved to public on `10/31/2023` under the MIT license.
+### `main.py`
+Fixed error where file would not output without UI on `1/2/2024`.
+Version changed to v1.1.1
+### `deci.py`
+v0.1 beta launched off of `main.py` to test decimal support.
+Basic support for decimal encryption and intake was added, but has errors on import to Bend-Tech.